richkdev/Cleanup-Catastrophe/README.md

 ## CONTRIBUTE

-Contributions to the _Cleanup Catastrophe!_ repository are greatly appreciated.
+Contributions to the _Cleanup Catastrophe!_ game repository are greatly appreciated.
 It helps us to improve and develop the game to appeal to the masses.
 If you have a suggestion that you think would make the game better, you can either:

-- fork the repository and create a pull request, or
+* fork the repository and create a pull request, or
-- open an issue with the tag "improvement"
+* open an issue with the tag "improvement"

 See [`CODE_OF_CONDUCT.md`](https://github.com/richkdev/cleanup-catastrophe/blob/f0fc7395761dbb8b380c6c47c284c66016e03edf/CODE_OF_CONDUCT.md) for more information.